cloudera/navigator-sdk/README.md

 ----------

-This initial version of the Navigator SDK will not provide a feature-complete client for the Navigator API.
-Instead, we focus on the parts of the API needed to satisfy the use cases listed above.
+This initial version of the Navigator SDK will not provide a feature-complete client for the Navigator API. , we focus on the parts of the API needed to satisfy the use cases listed above.

 For metadata extraction, we use the /entities and /relations APIs in Navigator.